rackerlabs/support-how-to/content/exchange/add-microsoft-exchange-mailboxes.md

 You can add a single mailbox to your Cloud Office account or add multiple mailboxes by using a CSV or Microsoft Excel file.

-If you need to add a Rackspace Email mailbox see [Add Rackspace Email mailboxes](https://support.rackspace.com/how-to/add-rackspace-email-mailboxes/).
+If you need to add a Rackspace Email mailbox, see [Add Rackspace Email mailboxes](https://support.rackspace.com/how-to/add-rackspace-email-mailboxes/).

 ### Prerequisites